sher-s7/redux-todoapp/README.md

 # Running the app
 1. Clone this repo onto your machine and cd into the folder
-2. Run `npm install` to get the dependencies
+2. Run `npm install` to install the dependencies
 3. Run `npm start`